andreichenchik/andreichenchik.github.io/content/posts/minimal-dokku-setup.md

 I buy the cheapest domain I can find—zones like `.xyz` usually cost €1–2/year—and configure DNS right at the registrar.
 If they don’t provide DNS, I hook up free [Cloudflare DNS](https://www.cloudflare.com/application-services/products/dns/).

 1. Open the domain management panel.
-1. Create a wildcard record `*.pet.chenchik.me` (A/AAAA) pointing to the server’s IP.
+1. Create a wildcard record `*.chenchik.me` (A/AAAA) pointing to the server’s IP.

-Now every subdomain such as `helloworld.pet.chenchik.me` resolves to my VPS.
+Now every subdomain such as `helloworld.chenchik.me` resolves to my VPS.

 ### Installing Dokku
 The rest of the commands happen on the server: `ssh root@<ip> -i ~/.ssh/hetzner`.